ADS Testing Office

 How can I deliver exam materials to the ADS Testing Office?

-- Materials can be delivered by uploading to the Online Portal or dropping off the materials in person.
-For all exam materials dropped off in person, the instructor must include the course and section number, a list of the approved students’ names, and exam administration instructions.
+- Materials should be delivered by uploading to the Online Portal.
+For any exam materials dropped off in person, the instructor must include the course and section number, a list of the approved students’ names, and exam administration instructions.

 How are completed exams returned?